suiware/ai-tools/README.md

 - `swap 1 sui for usdc`
 - `convert 10 usdc to sui`
 - `swap 1 sui for weth`

+### suiStakeTool

+Stakes SUI natively on the Mysten-1 validator.

+_Please note if the staked amount less than 1 SUI, it might not work._

+Examples:
+- `stake 1 sui`

+### suiUnstakeTool

+Unstake all SUI.

+Examples:
+- `unstake`
+- `unstake sui`

 Check the [source code](/packages/tools/src/ai/tools) of the tools.